mediamonks/php-rest-api/README.md

 - Supports forcing a "200 OK" status method
 - Supports paginated responses
 - Supports wrapping json response in a method (jsonp) and post message
+- Should work with any framework that uses HttpKernel

 ## Documentation